douglas-guyett-mg/crimson-pangolin/documentation/working-memory/overview.md

 # Working Memory System

-**Status**: Specification v0.2
+**Status:** v0.2 (Draft)
-**Last Updated**: 2025-10-31
+**Last Updated:** 2025-11-07
-**Alignment**: Si Core Engineering Tenants (documentation-as-code, tests-first, modularity, technology-agnosticism)
+**Alignment:** Si Core Engineering Tenants (documentation-as-code, tests-first, modularity, technology-agnosticism)

 ## Overview

 The Working Memory System is the central hub for managing all forms of memory in Si.
 It coordinates the storage, retrieval, and lifecycle of memories across multiple specialized memory types (episodic, semantic, working, conversation history, and others).
-The system is designed to be modular, extensible, and budget-aware, enabling Si to maintain rich context while respecting computational and storage constraints.
+The system is designed to be modular, extensible, and storage-aware, enabling Si to maintain rich context while respecting storage constraints.

+**Note**: This system manages memory *storage*.
+For LLM call budgets and per-user cost tracking, see `documentation/llm-budget-system/`.

 This specification is detailed and prescriptive enough for a coding agent to implement in any language and runtime, without vendor lock-in or technology-specific constraints.